This easy variation on the classic Gimlet uses rosemary simple syrup to add fresh, herbal flavor to this wintery gin cocktail.

 Next, add three quarters of an ounce of lime juice and two ounces of gin.
 Fill the shaker about three quarters with ice, then shake until chilled.
 Use a fine mesh strainer when pouring the drink to keep any bits of rosemary out of the glass.
 Strain your Rosemary Gimlet into a cocktail glass and garnish with a sprig of rosemary.

-Make it a Rosemary Mint Gimlet by adding a few mint leaves to the shaker.
+Add a few mint leaves to the shaker.
 No need to muddle them, just shake along with the other ingredients and ice and then fine strain the drink into a cocktail glass.
 The addition of mint makes this herbal, winter cocktail feel even more cool and refreshing.

-Make it a Blackberry Rosemary Gimlet by muddling a few fresh blackberries in the cocktail shaker first.
+Muddle a few fresh blackberries in the cocktail shaker first.
 Add the remaining ingredients and ice and shake as usual.
 Be sure to use a fine mesh strainer when pouring the drink.
 Blackberries pair nicely with both rosemary and gin and give the drink a lovely red hue.

 Add other complementary fruit flavors to the Rosemary Gimlet by muddling slices of apples, pears, grapes, a wheel or grapefruit, pomelo, or blood orange, or even fresh pineapple!